 For every $250 you spend you get $25 back.

-Four times a year, and every year on your birthday, Pottery Barn card holders will get a $25 gift card.
-That’s $125 in gift cards for free!
+Plus, every year on your birthday, Pottery Barn cardholders get a $25 gift card.

 Employees get a whopping 40% off regular prices and 20% off clearance.
 Want to get your kids new bedroom furniture at a steep discount?
 Work at Pottery Barn as a seasonal employee, and score yourself those bedroom sets at a sweet 40% off.